Frequently asked questions - Valley Gardens Phase 3

 An access road will be retained on the south west side of the Old Steine meaning that all existing private car parks will continue to be accessible.
 Vehicle access to properties will be retained where a legal access is provided at present.

 How much public car parking will be provided?

-The proposals will reduce the current number of car parking spaces from 49 to approximately 30.
+The proposals will reduce the current number of car parking spaces from 49 to approximately 21.
 The final number of spaces will be determined at the detailed design stage.
-It is intended that sufficient parking for residents will be retained where this is provided at present.

 Will disabled parking and doctors’ parking be retained?

 Yes.
 It is intended to at least retain the specially designated bays that are available at present.
-The final designation of parking bays, including whether any additional disabled parking is added, will be determined at the detailed design stage.
-The design will be enhanced to ensure that accessible parking bays are provided.
+The final designation of parking bays and location will be determined at the detailed design stage.
 The final parking restrictions would then be subject to a separate public consultation as part of the Traffic Regulation Order process.